slawekkolodziej/php-5.3-ioncube/README.md

 # About

-Docker image base on eugeneware/php-5.3.
+Docker image based on eugeneware/php-5.3.

 It adds support for:
 - Ioncube loader